-Cervical cancer develops if the cells of the cervix (the neck of the womb) become abnormal and grow out of control.
+Cervical cancer develops if the cells of your cervix (the neck of your womb) become abnormal and grow out of control.

-Around 2,900 women in the UK are diagnosed with cervical cancer every year.
-However, cervical cancer is one of the most preventable cancers.
+Around 3,400 women in the UK are diagnosed with cervical cancer every year.
+However, cervical cancer is one of the few preventable cancers.

 Deaths from cervical cancer in the UK have fallen over the last 25 years.
 This reduction is mainly because of the NHS cervical screening programme which detects changes in the cells of your cervix at a pre-cancerous stage.
 If abnormal cells are caught early, cancer can be prevented.

 There are two main types of cervical cancer – squamous cell cancer (the most common) and adenocarcinoma, although they are often mixed.
 They are named after the types of cell that become cancerous.
 Squamous cells are flat cells covering your cervix; adenomatous cells are found in the passageway from your cervix to your womb.
 Other rarer cancers of the cervix include small cell cancer.